9 Engagement Gift Ideas They'll Love

 There isn't anywhere to hide when you give cash however, so make sure you're comfortable with how much you're giving, and keep in mind that between the kitchen tea, hens party, wedding present and any wedding-related travel costs, you'll be potentially spending a lot of money over the next few months.
 A well-written card goes a long way, too!

-Remember, if you're stuck for ideas, nothing says over the top better than our bouquet of dozen red roses.
+Remember, if you're stuck for ideas, nothing says over the top better than our collection of magnificent big rose bouquets.